Playing audio and video

-The University LMS can include various forms of audio and video content.
+Your LMS websites can include various forms of audio and video content.
 You must have proper media players installed in order to access this content.

-In general, Flash files should play in the University LMS with no problem, but users with slower Internet connections may experience delays in the video playback.
+In general, Flash files should play in the University LMS with no problem, but users with a slower internet connection may experience delays in the video playback.
 Also, there are known issues for the Internet Explorer Web browser when playing embedded video files.
 Certain security settings may prevent the video from playing completely or at all.
 We suggest downloading Mozilla Firefox or Chrome as an alternative to Internet Explorer if this problem occurs.

 Playing .AVI and .MPEG Files

-If you wish to watch an .avi or .mpeg video in the University LMS, we suggest using QuickTime.
-Depending on the type of media file, especially .avi files the VLC Media Player may also be able to play the file.
+If you wish to watch an .avi or .mpeg video in the University LMS, we suggest using VLC Media Player to play the file.

 On some networks, you may need to configure RealPlayer to use the HTTP Only option to connect to the Internet.
 This option allows a copy of RealPlayer operating behind strict firewalls to access RealPlayer traffic; however, quality may not be as good as with other connection options.